Scott Pilgrim

+Scott Pilgrim is a series of graphic novels by Canadian author and comic book artist Bryan Lee O'Malley.
 The original edition of the series consists of six digest size black-and-white volumes, released between August 2004 and July 2010, by Portland-based independent comic book publisher Oni Press.
 It was later republished by Fourth Estate, an imprint of HarperCollins.
-Full-colour hardback volumes, coloured by Nathan Fairbairn, were released from August 2012 to April 2014.
+Full-colour hardback volumes, coloured by Nathan Fairbairn, were released from August 2012 to May 2015.